Rank Dynamics for Functional Data: Applications

 \subsection{Major League Baseball Offensive Data}

 Another area where relative rank is important is in sports.
 Major League Baseball (MLB) teams routinely spend over \$100 million on player salaries every year.
-It is therefore of paramount interest to rank players in terms of ability so that teams can spend efficiently.
-Although there are many factors which contribute to the overall value of a player, one of the most important is offensive performance.
-In this application, we focus on ranking MLB players in terms of offense.
+It is therefore of paramount interest to rank players in terms of ability so that teams can invest efficiently in individual players.
+Although there are many factors which contribute to the overall value of a player, one of the most important is offensive performance, and accordingly we focus on ranking MLB players in terms of offense.

 Baseball has recently become a game dominated by statistics \citep[see][and the movie \emph{Moneyball} for instance]{baum:13,silv:12}.
 As such, statisticians and sabermetricians look for simple yet informative measures for assessing player performance.
-By far, the most widely used statistic to quantify offensive performance is the batting average (BA).
-The batting average is simply defined as the number of hits a player has divided by the number of attempts.
-While the batting average is simple to understand, it has several shortcomings, one of them being that late in the season, when the number of attempts (or at bats) is high, the average becomes stable.
+By far, the most widely used statistic to quantify offensive performance is the batting average (BA), which is the number of hits a player has divided by the number of attempts.
+While the batting average is simple to understand, it has several shortcomings; for example, late in the season, when the number of attempts or at-bats is high, the average will not easily reveal changes in performance.

-In light of the drawbacks of using batting average as a response, we take a new approach to model batting performance.
-First, we track the number of hits a player has at each day in the 2017 MLB season.
-Then we take the derivative of this trajectory, which we use as our functional response.
-The interpretation of this derivative is something like a local batting average, or the change in hits divided by the change in days.
-Such a measure is unaffected by long-term history because it is an instantaneous measure.
-This response therefore characterizes the \emph{heat} of a player, or how well they have been performing recently.
+In light of the drawbacks of using batting average as a response, we tracked the number of hits a player accrued for each day in the 2017 MLB season (\url{http://www.baseballmusings.com/}), and then took the derivative of this trajectory, which we used as our functional response.
+This derivative can be viewed as a local batting average, or the change in hits divided by the change in days.
+It is thus less affected by long-term history because it is an instantaneous measure.
+This response therefore characterizes the \emph{heat} of a player, which is the level of their current performance.
+The original hits trajectories and corresponding hits derivatives trajectories in Figure~\ref{fig:basData}, obtained by local polynomial smoothing, are our starting point for the rank analysis.
+The objective is to quantify the player's ranks and changes in ranks in this dataset, aiming to identify top players.
+We first transform the hit derivative trajectories into rank trajectories using the smooth representation in (\ref{eq:smoothRank}), visualized in Figure~\ref{fig:basRanks}, where the differences in rank for the six highlighted players are highlighted.
+For example, this visualization makes it clear that Joey Votto improved drastically throughout the season, moving from a rank near 0.25 at the beginning of the season, to finishing with a rank of nearly 1.